jreisinger/docs/data/notes/Go/slices.md

 # Slice internals

-A slice is a descriptor of an array segment:
+A slice is a descriptor of an array segment.

+Slicing does not copy data.
+It creates a new slice that points to the original array.

 ```
 s := make([]byte, 5)